Nafiza Azad: The Wild Ones (2021)

-The rights to Azad's second Young Adult novel, The Wild Ones: A Broken Anthem for a Girl Nation, were acquired by Margaret K. McElderry Books, an imprint of Simon and Schuster's Children's Division, in March 2020.
-Following a group of young girls with magical abilities in a narrative with multiple perspectives and feminist themes, the novel is expected to be published in the summer of 2021.
+The rights to Azad's second young adult novel, The Wild Ones: A Broken Anthem for a Girl Nation, were acquired by Margaret K. McElderry Books, an imprint of Simon and Schuster's Children's Division, in March 2020.
+Following a group of young girls with magical abilities in a narrative with multiple perspectives and feminist themes, the novel was published in August 2021.